endoflife-date/endoflife.date/products/envoy.md

 All stable releases released in the last 12 months are supported with security, stability fixes, and any other bugfixes deemed worthwhile.

-Major releases happen quartely and follow the schedule below on a fixed release schedule (the 15th day of each quarter), with an acceptable delay of up to 2 weeks, with a hard deadline of 3 weeks.
+Major releases happen quartely on a fixed release schedule (the 15th day of each quarter), with an acceptable delay of up to 2 weeks and a hard deadline of 3 weeks.